-In addition to the Elmhurst site, volunteers gathered at Norfolk Adult Day Center on Manhattan’s Lower East Side; Wendy M. Siegel Day Center in Bushwick, Brooklyn; and at PS241 in Crown Heights, Brooklyn.
+In addition to the Elmhurst site, volunteers gathered at Norfolk Day Services on Manhattan’s Lower East Side; Wendy M. Siegel Day Services in Bushwick, Brooklyn; and at PS241 in Crown Heights, Brooklyn.
 These neighborhoods are notable for their rapidly shifting demographics and high levels of food insecurity and income inequality.

 Continued Service Success

 January 20, 2020, marked AHRC NYC’s second annual Martin Luther King Jr. Day of Service initiative.
 “This year, we had 220 volunteers, more than 4,000 pounds of food donated, and over 200 clothing items donated between the four sites,” said Andrew Pfadt-Trilling, Director of Quality Improvement for AHRC NYC’s Day Services.

 In 2019, 118 volunteers combined to donate 1,500 pounds of food in 2019, which provided meals for nearly 400 people in Brooklyn and Manhattan.

 Community volunteers of all ages helped New York City residents in need, learn more about food insecurity in New York City, and discover different ways to help make a difference in their neighborhoods.
 Volunteers: